-The Bank regularly assesses its liquidity position by forecasting incoming and outgoing cash flows.
+The Bank also assesses its liquidity position regularly by forecasting incoming and outgoing cash flows.
 In some cases, contractual maturity dates are used to anticipate cash flows.
-However, when an asset or liability is subject to early repayment or redemption at the discretion of the issuer or customer, cash flows can be difficult to predict.
-Generally, these prepayment rights are exercised when it is most financially favorable to the issuer or customer.
+However, when an asset or liability has no contractual maturity, or is subject to early repayment or redemption at the discretion of the issuer or customer, cash flows can be difficult to predict.
+Generally, these rights are exercised when it is most financially favorable to the issuer or customer.